 We choose the temperature range for the annealing, independently for each target $\varepsilon$ and each problem class, by assessing the performance of different temperature ranges on problem instances at $L=10$: First, for a given target $\varepsilon$ and problem class, for each of the 20 problem instances at $L=10$ we perform 20 independent runs of SA for each possible temperature range; the temperature ranges are from scanning the minimum $\beta$ between 0.3 and 3.3 in increments of 0.2 and the maximum $\beta$ between 3.0 and 27.0 in increments of 1.
 The 20 independent runs at each possible temperature range are for accounting for the variation in performance arising from the stochasticity of simulated annealing as well as dependence on initial conditions.
 The combination of minimum $\beta$ and maximum $\beta$ that minimizes the number of sweeps to reach the target $\varepsilon$ is recorded for each instance at $L=10$.
 We consider the target $\varepsilon$ to be reached for a given temperature range and number of sweeps if the average $\varepsilon$ over 20 independent runs with that temperature range and number of sweeps is less than or equal to the target $\varepsilon$.
 The average over all these instances of the optimal minimum $\beta$ and the optimal maximum $\beta$ are then used to fix the temperature range of the SA runs that are used to compute the scaling data for that problem class at that target $\varepsilon$.

-Once the temperature ranges are tuned as mentioned, the smallest number of sweeps needed to reach the target $\varepsilon$ on average over 20 trials is found for each problem instance at, and the average walltime over those 20 trials at that minimum value of sweeps is used as the TT$\varepsilon$ for the given problem instance.
+Once the temperature ranges are tuned as mentioned, the smallest number of sweeps needed to reach the target $\varepsilon$ on average over 20 trials is found for a given problem instance, and the average walltime over those 20 trials at that minimum value of sweeps is used as the TT$\varepsilon$ for the given problem instance.
 For a given $\varepsilon$ and $L$, the TT$\varepsilon$ is then averaged over the 20 problem instances at that $L$.
-These average values of TT$\varepsilon$ is used to compute the scaling exponent for the given $\varepsilon$ by fitting to TT$\varepsilon$ = $aL^{3\alpha} + b$.
+These average values of TT$\varepsilon$ are then used to compute the scaling exponent for the given $\varepsilon$ by fitting to TT$\varepsilon$ = $aL^{3\alpha} + b$.